dysoxor/guid/README.md

 conda activate control
 ```

-If you want to try a pre-trained model, here are [some weights](https://huggingface.co/datasets/iasobolev/controlnet/tree/main/version_4) you have to put in `lightning_logs/version_x/` and go directly to the `Step 5 - generate!` below
+If you want to try a pre-trained model, here are [some weights](https://huggingface.co/datasets/iasobolev/controlnet/tree/main/version_4) you have to put in `lightning_logs/version_x/` and go directly to the `Step 5 - generate!` below.
+If you didn't train GUILGET, you can find [HERE](https://huggingface.co/datasets/iasobolev/guilget/tree/main) the source and target folders as well as some prompt to start with (there are a lot of other files you don't need them)